- 10% OFF YOUR ORDER BY SUBSCRIBING TO OUR NEWSLETTER - FREE DELIVERY IN METROPOLITAN FRANCE

 They are often associated with Tibetan bells , dorje , incense and mantras to raise vibrations.

-Which note should you choose for meditation? → Low notes (C, D) promote anchoring.
+• Which note should I choose for meditation? → Low notes (C, D) promote grounding.

-Can it be used every day? → Yes, it amplifies its positive effects.
+• Can it be used every day? → Yes, this amplifies its positive effects.

-What is the difference between a Tibetan bowl and a crystal bowl? → Crystal has a purer sound, the Tibetan bowl a more complex resonance.
+• What is the difference between a Tibetan singing bowl and a crystal singing bowl? → The crystal bowl has a purer sound, the Tibetan singing bowl a more complex resonance.

-Tibetan singing bowls are not just instruments: they are vibrational bridges between body, mind, and soul.
-Rooted in a thousand-year-old tradition, they have survived the ages to offer us a path to greater inner peace.
+Tibetan singing bowls are not simply instruments: they are vibrational bridges between body, mind, and soul.
+Rooted in a thousand-year-old tradition, they have transcended time to offer us a path to greater inner peace.

 What if you listened to what your soul has to tell you… through vibrations?